Terry Bouricius: Early campaigns

 Bouricius announced that he would run for a seat in the Vermont Senate from Addison County with the nomination of the Liberty Union Party during the 1976 election, but placed fifth out of five candidates.
 Bouricius ran for one of six seats to the state senate from Chittenden County with the Liberty Union Party's nomination, but placed last.
 During the 1980 election he ran for the Democratic nomination for a seat in the state senate from Chittenden County, but lost in the primary.
 However, the Citizens Party later gave him their nomination to run, but he placed eighth out of nine candidates.

 Bouricius served as chair of the Liberty Union Party in Addison County.
 Bouricius was selected to serve as chair of the Liberty Union Party after Bernie Sanders left the party in 1977, and served until he was replaced by Jack Craven following his resignation in 1978.
-In 1980, Earl Gardner, Jame Franco, and Bouricius, who were all former members of the Liberty Union Party, aided in the creation of the Citizens Party in Vermont.
+In 1980, Earl Gardner, John Franco, and Bouricius, who were all former members of the Liberty Union Party, aided in the creation of the Citizens Party in Vermont.

 Bouricius ran for lieutenant governor in the 1982 election and was endorsed by the party at its state convention.
 He won the Citizens nomination without opposition, but lost in the election won by Republican nominee Peter Plympton Smith.
 He was the Citizens' candidate to receive the most support statewide in the 1982 election, but the party lost major party status, which it had gained after the 1980 election, as none of their statewide candidates received more than 5% of the popular vote.